markjmoyer/app-trail/README.md

 From the command-line, in the root directory of the project, run the command `grunt` Once completed, this task will perform the following actions:

-* Compile LESS into CSS
+* Compile SASS into CSS
 * [Lint](http://csslint.net/) your Compiled CSS
 * Minify the Compiled CSS into a *.min.css file
 * [Lint](http://jshint.com/) your JavaScript